Clathrate Compounds of Noble Gases: Properties, Applications and MCQs

 View Answer

-Explanation: Hydrogen-bonded water cages enclose noble gases physically in clathrate hydrates without chemical reaction.
+Explanation: Hydrogen-bonded water cages enclose noble gases physically in clathrate hydrates without any formal chemical reaction.

 View Answer

-7. One application of noble gas clathrates is:
+7. One critical application of noble gas clathrates in the nuclear industry is:

-b) Storage of radioactive isotopes like Kr-85 and Xe-133
+b) The safe capture and storage of radioactive isotopes like Kr-85 and Xe-133

 View Answer